-Based on that evaluation, the Corporation's management, including the Chief Executive Officer, who is also serving as our Chief Financial Officer, concluded that the Corporation's disclosure controls and procedures were effective as of March 31, 2022.
+Based on that evaluation, the Corporation's management, including the Chief Executive Officer and Chief Financial Officer, concluded that the Corporation's disclosure controls and procedures were effective as of June 30, 2022.

 Changes in Internal Control over Financial Reporting.